SJROHRXD/SNEWZ/README.md

 4. Screenshot displays the overview of the webpage

-5. Link to SNews Webpage
+5. Link to SNewZ Webpage: https://sjrohrxd.github.io/SNEWZ/